The Pewenche Summerlands: Documenting Chedungun

 - animal care and grazing

 At this stage, part of the material is undergoing the process of annotations, which will include transcription, translation into English and Spanish and an incipient grammatical analysis.
-A showcase of 25 minutes is made available for users (bundle session Cheesemaking, sg0574_fwt1_d03_2ed).
-It is expected that the annotated material substantially increases in 2021.
+A showcase of 20 minutes will be available soon.
+It is expected that the annotated material substantially increases in 2023.

 Pablo Fuentes wrote about this work in two ELAR Blogs: In English: https://elararchive.org/blog/2020/11/12/community-members-bio-sisters-sonia-and-monica-vita/ En español: https://elararchive.org/blog/2020/11/20/entrevista-con-las-hermanas-sonia-y-monica-vita/